rbenrax/upyOS/README.md

 If system hungs in boot (ex. defective program), we can delete init.sh, then the system wil boot in recovery mode, also we can use recovery command in any time, which moves init.sh to init.rec and viceversa.

+Since most microcontrollers only have one thread more, then one main thread an alternative one, python programs can be summited in a thread apart ending command with "&"

 I hope it is useful for you!, there are things to do, and to improve.

 Directories structure: